Farouk-00/Progressive_Learning_in_StackedResPINN_for_stiff_ODE/VDP Oscillator/README.md

-The three PINN aim at approximating the Van Der Poll Oscillator equation.
+The four PINN aim at approximating the Van Der Poll Oscillator equation.
 The Van der Pol equation is a nonlinear oscillator model described by:

 \[